danelphick/farmrpg-scripts/README.md

 The script works by reading the pages that you look at, so it cannot see actions performed outside of FarmRPG in your browser.
 If you also play on mobile or another browser, it will get out of sync and you will have to go back to the farm/kitchen/oven pages for the timers to be picked up again.

+The script also assumes that you're only cooking one type of meal at a time and planting just one crop at a time.
+If that's not the case, it will probably give you weird results.

 ### OS Notifications